Speaking out loud and monologues

 There are two ways of executing this protocol, one is done during the experiment and the other is done as the participant retrospect after the experiment.

-Each are subject to biases according to the situation.
+Each are subject to bias according to the situation.

 Even so, it’s a method that opens the door to the mind.